Complex Care

 By investing in the development of staff, providers can attract and recruit talented employees, and most importantly retain them.

 Attractive career opportunities are important in attracting health care professionals.
-A focus on training and development is also crucial to make an organization an appealing place to work for them.
+A focus on training and development is also crucial to make an organisation an appealing place to work for them.

 Care providers must ensure that their staff are trained in line with laws and professional standards that must be adhered to.